Ivo-Balbaert/The_Way_to_Mojo/book/5_Control_flow.md

 bar()
 ```

-For any value defined at the entrance to a with statement (like `file` here), Mojo will keep that value alive until the end of the with statement.
+For any value defined at the entrance of a with statement (like `file` here), Mojo will keep that value alive until the end of thestatement.

+??
 In Mojo it is used to create a parallelization context (no longer the same code!), for example in mandelbrot_4.mojo:
 ```py
 from runtime.llcl import num_cores, Runtime